-Kathleen Tarr holds regular office hours or both graduate and undergraduate students.
+Kathleen Tarr holds regular tutoring hours for undergraduate students, TAs, and instructors.

 Students who can't meet at that time should email Kathleen directly at firstname.lastname@example.org to schedule a meeting.
-Kathleen also holds office hours in Hume on Wednesdays from 1-3pm; if you are interested in visiting her in Hume, please schedule an appointment.
+Kathleen also holds tutoring hours in Hume on Wednesdays from 1-3pm; if you are interested in visiting her in Hume, please schedule an appointment.
 Another opportunity is for small groups, of up to six students, to meet with Kathleen.
 For a group meeting, one designated student should sign up for a 30 or 60 minute session, and then the group can meet with her.
 This is helpful for group writing, presentations or any other relevant topics.

-Below, find examples of areas of interest and topics that can be covered during office hours:
+Below, find examples of areas of interest and topics that can be covered during tutoring hours:

 |Public Policy Disciplinary Expectations||Understanding "policy writing" as a field, learning to apply what you learned in PWR to Public Policy writing|